kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// Populated by the system.
 Can be set at creation time.
 Read-only otherwise.
 	// +optional
 	TemplateGeneration int64 `json:"templateGeneration,omitempty"`

+	// The number of old PodTemplates to retain to allow rollback.
+	// This is a pointer to distinguish between explicit zero and not specified.
+	// Defaults to 2.
+	RevisionHistoryLimit *int32 `json:"revisionHistoryLimit,omitempty"`

+	// The config this DaemonSet is rolling back to.
+Will be cleared after
+        // rollback is done.
+	// +optional
+	RollbackTo *RollbackConfig `json:"rollbackTo",omitempty`
+}

+// DaemonSetRollback stores the information required to rollback a DaemonSet. type DaemonSetRollback struct {
+	metav1.TypeMeta `json:",inline"`
+	// Required: This must match the Name of a DaemonSet.
+	Name string `json:"name"`
+	// The annotations to be updated to a DaemonSet
+	// +optional
+	UpdatedAnnotations map[string]string `json:"updatedAnnotations,omitempty"`
+	// The config of this DaemonSet rollback.
+	RollbackTo RollbackConfig `json:"rollbackTo"`
 }

 // DaemonSetStatus represents the current status of a daemon set.